ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-adfs/guide.en-asia.md

 ![OVHcloud connect SSO step 6](images/ovhcloud_user_management_connect_sso_6.png){.thumbnail}

-The trust of your ADFS as identity provider is thus established but you still have to add groups to your OVHcloud account.
+The trust of your AD FS as identity provider is thus established but you still have to add groups to your OVHcloud account.

 > [!warning]
 > If you try to connect at this stage via SSO, you will probably receive a `Not in valid groups` error message.